loves1ckness/higurashi-launcher/README.md

-# higurashi-launcher
+# Higurashi Launcher

-Very basic launcher for the core 8 Higurashi Chapters
+Very basic launcher for the core 8 Higurashi Chapters, made purely to avoid cluttering my Playnite library

+Amazing features such as:
+- Modern or Classic Posters!
+- Light Mode or Dark Mode!!!

+Might update with more functionality/the rest of the series once I get around to it